rijadhmz/Scary-Movies-Shop/README.md

 # Scary-Movies-Shop

+--Plain HTML & CSS practice--
-A stylish black/red product landing page consisting of new movie releases, and a showcase of different ones to purchase.
+Stylish black/red product landing page consisting of new movie releases, and a showcase of different ones to purchase.